brunoluiz/bbb-preempt-rt-kernel-patch/README.md

 Problems with connection sharing
 --------------------------------
-If you have any connection sharing try to run this on BBB:
+If you are sharing the connection with BBB using the USB port, and it is not working, try to run this on BBB:

 ```
 /sbin/route add default gw 192.168.7.1;